github/docs/content/code-security/security-advisories/publishing-a-security-advisory.md

 ## Requesting a CVE identification number (Optional)

-Github can provide a CVE number if needed and anyone with admin permissions to a security advisory can request a CVE identification number for the security advisory.
+Github can provide a CVE number if needed and the software is not under the scope of another CVE Numbering Authority (CNA).
+Anyone with admin permissions to a security advisory can request a CVE identification number for the security advisory.
+If the advisory already has a CVE number, then that can be input in the advisory form.

 {% data reusables.repositories.request-security-advisory-cve-id %} For more information, see "[About {% data variables.product.prodname_security_advisories %}](/github/managing-security-vulnerabilities/about-github-security-advisories#cve-identification-numbers)."